JuergenGutsch/blog/_source/_posts/2019-04-29-customizing-aspnetcore-12-hosting.md

 In this 12th part of this series, I'm going to write about how to customize hosting in ASP.NET Core.
 We will look into the hosting options, different kind of hosting and a quick look into hosting on the IIS.
 And while writing this post this again seems to get a long one.

 > This will change in ASP.NET Core 3.0.
 I anyway decided to do this post about ASP.NET Core 2.2 because it still needs some time until ASP.NET Core 3.0 is released.

+This post is just an overview bout the different kind of application hosting.
+It is surely possible to go a lot more into the details for each topic, but this would increase the size of this post a lot and I need some more topics for future blog posts ;-)

 ## This series topics